koditi/devkini.xyz/_drafts/week-3-dec-2015-updates.md

 2. An easy way to build website - http://kedaiweb.site/.
 3. Another easy way to build website but this is a bit different, it build your website from your Facebook Page.
 Quite cool and practical idea I think - http://instaweb.my/.
 4. Webfaction (disclosure: my favourite shared hosting) has added [support for PHP7](https://blog.webfaction.com/2015/12/php-7-is-here/) in it's hosting package.

+That's all for now.
+Until we meet again next week.
+Meanwhile, why not hop to our [Telegram Group](https://telegram.me/joinchat/ACIF0AHECE3dGeOPeqM8zw) for discussion ?